bytecodealliance/wasmtime/fuzz/README.md

 ### `cranelift-icache`

-The icache target also uses the fuzzgen library, thus also supports the `FUZZGEN_ALLOWED_OPS` enviornment variable as described in the `cranelift-fuzzgen` section above.
+The icache target also uses the fuzzgen library, thus also supports the `FUZZGEN_ALLOWED_OPS` environment variable as described in the `cranelift-fuzzgen` section above.